east-sussex-county-council/Escc.Umbraco.EditorTools/README.md

 You can view the name, date created, the creator and the edit link for media in this table.

-If you go to the Stats tab you can view some basic statistics about your media files, such as the total media count and a table of your file types.
+You can view some basic statistics about your media files, such as the total media count and a table of your file types.

 ### Page Expiry